MarcoTeixeira1977/Love_Data_Week_2019/README.md

 ## Session Details
 Participants will be expected to bring their own laptop and should have downloaded the most recent version of QGIS prior to the session: https://qgis.org/en/site/forusers/download.html

+## Acknowledgements
+On behalf of the Building City Dashboards project we gratefully acknowledge funding from **Science Foundation Ireland** under the Investigator’s Award Program. **Award number: 15/IA/3090**